After 20 years, data show dramatic changes in party alignment

 With white evangelical Christians, the differences are reversed.

-The percentage of white Republican voters calling themselves evangelical Christians has declined slightly since 1997, only 1 point to 33 percent.
+The percentage of Republican voters who are white evangelical Christians has declined ever so slightly since 1997, only 1 point to 33 percent.
 But among Democrats the white evangelical Christian drop has been much steeper, a 12-point drop to just 7 percent of all party voters.

 In sum, the United States has changed a lot in the last 20 years and the nation’s two major political parties haven’t been immune to those changes.
 But the different rates of change among the Democrats and Republicans mean that the parties are, in many ways, growing ever further apart.